InternetOfPeers/hiero-message-box/docs/hip-XXXX-private-message-box.md

 3. For each message:
    - Detect format (JSON or CBOR) by examining first byte
    - Parse message structure
-   - If type is ENCRYPTED_MESSAGE: decrypt using private key
+   - If type is HIP-1334_ENCRYPTED_MESSAGE: decrypt using private key
-   - If type is PUBLIC_KEY: ignore or use for verification
+   - If type is HIP-1334_PUBLIC_KEY: ignore or use for verification
 4. Handle chunked messages transparently (reassembled by Mirror Node)

 ### Mirror Node Integration